top of page

 Manuel Antonio’s history dates back to the 1970s, when the area was still largely covered in thick forests, and the ocean's crystal-clear waters gently touched the shore.
 At that time, however, the region wasn’t yet protected, and it faced threats from development and deforestation.

 Over time, the area’s natural beauty began to draw the attention of explorers and naturalists eager to uncover its hidden wonders.
-In 1972, the Costa Rican government took steps to safeguard this ecological gem by establishing Manuel Antonio National Park.
+In 1972, the Costa Rican government took steps to safeguard this ecological gem by establishing Manuel Antonio Park.

 Since its creation, the park has served as a sanctuary for wildlife and a haven for nature enthusiasts.
 Visitors can wander along its scenic trails, winding through dense jungle where they might spot sloths resting in the trees, butterflies dancing through flowers, and colorful parrots soaring overhead.